ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Discussion

-The use of TLSNotary to perform regular integrity audits can prevent proxies from misbehaving to an extent but does not completely rule out such foul play.
-A malicious proxy could try to distinguish audit queries from real user queries and only act honestly when handling the former, but this can be prevented with careful query generation.
-Assuming audit queries are indistinguishable from regular ones, we model this scenario as a 2-player non-cooperative game~\cite{nash1951game} where given a query, the proxy can choose to respond honestly with probability $p_h$, and the coordinator can choose to audit with probability $p_a$.
-Consider the following (simplified) reward matrix for the proxy:
+Our proof-of-concept probabilistic proxy integrity audits can prevent proxies from misbehaving to an extent, but it does not completely rule out such foul play.
+A malicious proxy could try to distinguish audit queries from real user queries and only act honestly when handling the former, but this can be practically prevented with careful query generation (Section \ref{sec:audit}).
+Assuming audit queries are indistinguishable from regular ones, we can model this scenario as a 2-player non-cooperative game~\cite{nash1951game} (Appendix \ref{apd:proxy_integrity}).
+As web proof technology becomes faster, we can switch from probabilistic to mandatory audits to better ensure integrity.

-We assume that $-1 < x < 0 < z$, since being honest with a non-audit query costs the proxy, but is still less costly than being caught dishonest, while completing an audit rewards the proxy.
-The expected reward for the proxy is: